mwiens91/sm64-route-optimizer/README.md

 \approx 33000$.
 Given that the current running time is typically a few seconds, this would extend runtime to around 2 days.

-However, the optimizer is well-suited for parallel processing, since instances of the optimization algorithm do not need to interact and can use independent sets of data.
-This is something to explore in the future.
+However, the optimizer is well-suited for parallel processing, and that might make the cost significantly cheaper.

 ## Advice